New Effective Method of Teaching Science: Animated learning videos

 - Whiteboard animations: affordable animations with white background and simple illustrations.
 They are also easy.
 Have you watched the video from ASAP Science I attached above?
 They actually draw the images themselves and record the whole process.
 If you have a proper camera, good drawing skill and a creative mind in storytelling, then it would work.
 If you want to add animated movements, like some running objects, you need professional software like Adobe After Effects.

 The idea of using animated learning videos in teaching science is not new.
 Just access YouTube and welcome yourself with various educational animations conveying many topics.
-This type of video in eLearning is indeed not widely adopted.
-This fact may be due to the misconception that producing animations is either expensive or hard, and the negligence of instructional designers in visual design.
-What do you think?
-Would you use animations?
-I’d love to hear your thought.
+Although this type of video might not widely adopted, we can deny that animation is an effective method of teaching science, worth to try!